kinjuk/kinjuk/README.md

 🤝 Let’s Connect

-Whether you're into data, finance, or code — feel free to reach out!
+Whether you're into data, finance, or code, feel free to reach out!